 HIGGINSON FOURSOMES (Honours Board) Players are paired (by a draw) with one high and one low handicap.
 Qualifying stableford round held in April.
 The top 8 pairs then go through to knock out rounds played over the summer.

 JEAN SWANTON CHALLENGE Match played between the Lady Past Captains and the current Ladies Committee.

-JARVIS TROPHY (Mixed Competition) 18 hole Mixed Greensomes Competition, organised by the Ladies Section, and played on a Saturday.
+JARVIS TROPHY (Mixed Competition) 18 hole Mixed Greensomes Competition, organised by the Office, and played on a Saturday.
 Married couples or partners may not play together.

 JUBILEE JUG Awarded for the best handicap score in the July stableford competition.

 ROSEBOWL CHALLENGE (Honours Board) Dunn Rose Bowl awarded for the best scratch score and the Murray Rose Bowl for the best handicap score.

 SANDY MUIR CUP & BOWL (Honours Board) Knock-out matchplay competition played during the spring and summer.
 Handicap limit 26.4 to enter the Cup and handicap between 26.5 - 38.4 to enter the Bowl.

 SENIOR CHAMPIONSHIPS Open to ladies aged 65+.
 18 hole medal competition.

 SPOOR MUG 18 hole stableford for ladies aged 60+

 MORTON CUP 18 hole medal, previously held at the weekend, but now on the second Tuesday in June, to encourage more ladies to participate.
 (For business ladies there will still be the option to play in this competition on the previous Sunday) Players must be 7 day members to qualify.